I interviewed 200 CTOs from growing startups - here's what came up

 - Contracting an external DevOps company

 - Internalize this skill by recruiting it

-AWS is complex to use, as it has to meet the needs of all businesses around the world.
+AWS is complex to use, as it has to meet the needs of all businesses worldwide.
 However, it is possible to simplify AWS.
 Here are some areas for improvement...

-To meet the needs of growing startups, we should be able to combine Heroku's simplicity with the flexibility of AWS.
+To meet the needs of growing startups, we should combine Heroku's simplicity with the flexibility of AWS.
 But where to start?
 Here are my thoughts:

 Heroku gets it; the developer is now the king.
 He's the one who turns ideas into products.
 Developers should be able to use AWS without any effort.
 AWS must be fully integrated into their working environment (IDE) to request what they need transparently.
 "I need a PostgreSQL version 12 database, a 20GB disk, and to have my application available at https://foo.bar - and of course all this on my Cloud account".

 Even if there is no consensus work methodology in the R&D departments of startups, most of them try to copy their elders with a functioning (most often) in the form of a Squad.
 The idea would be to ensure that the product can fit team working.
-GitOps and environment isolation (production, staging, dev) methodologies by "git" branch are a perfect start.
-GitOps methodologies would allow developers to maximize their productivity and never slow down their colleagues on the deployment of new features.
+GitOps and environment isolation (production, staging, dev) methodologies by the "git" branch are a perfect start.
+GitOps methodologies would allow developers to maximize their productivity and never slow down their colleagues on deploying new features.

-These areas of improvement apply to AWS as well as to other cloud providers such as Google Cloud Platform and Azure.
+These areas of improvement apply to AWS and other cloud providers such as Google Cloud Platform and Azure.
 At Qovery, we have begun this work of simplifying the Cloud.
 Our mission is to make it accessible to any developer, enabling growing startups to become the unicorns of tomorrow.